Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 Prepare the environment for an application-consistent backup

-The Oracle database employs job role separation to provide separation of duties using least privilege.
-This is achieved by associating separate operating system groups with separate database administrative roles.
-Operating system users can then have different database privileges granted to them depending on their membership of operating system groups.
+Oracle Database employs job role separation to provide separation of duties by using least privilege.
+It associates separate operating system (OS) groups with separate database administrative roles.
+Users can then have different database privileges granted to them, depending on their membership in OS groups.

-The SYSBACKUP database role, (generic name OSBACKUPDBA), is used to provide limited privileges to perform backup operations in the database, and is required by Azure Backup.
+The SYSBACKUP database role (generic name OSBACKUPDBA) provides limited privileges to perform backup operations in the database.
+Azure Backup requires it.

-During Oracle installation, the recommended operating system group name to associate with the SYSBACKUP role is backupdba, but any name can be used so you need to determine the name of the operating system group representing the Oracle SYSBACKUP role first.
+During Oracle installation, we recommend that you use backupdba as the OS group name to associate with the SYSBACKUP role.
+But you can use any name, so you need to determine the name of the OS group that represents the Oracle SYSBACKUP role first.

 1. Switch to the oracle user: